-7.10 During the Reporting Period, the ARMC continued the engagement of an external service provider, Ernst & Young (EY), to provide internal audit services.
+7.12 During the Reporting Period, the ARMC continued the engagement of an external service provider, Ernst & Young (EY), to provide internal audit services.
 EY was appointed in 2014 to initially prepare a three-year internal audit plan focusing on key risk areas of the business.
-This plan was updated during the Reporting Period to focus on additional audit areas.
-The internal auditor will continue to work with the Committee and Qube's senior executives on the agreed modules in the updated plan to ensure action items arising from this work are implemented.
+This plan is now set each calendar year to focus on relevant audit areas.
+The internal auditor reports to management and the ARMC at the conclusion of each module of work.